Schimmelpenning syndrome: Signs and symptoms

 The major neurological abnormalities include intellectual disability to varying extent, seizures, and hemiparesis.
 Seizures, when present, typically begin during the first year of life.
 The most common structural central nervous system abnormalities in Schimmelpenning syndrome are hemimegalencephaly and ipsilateral gyral malformations.

 The major ocular abnormalities are colobomas and choristomas.

 Skeletal abnormalities may include dental irregularities, scoliosis, vitamin D-resistant rickets and hypophosphatemia.
 Cardiovascular abnormalities include ventricular septal defect and coarctation of the aorta; urinary system issues include horseshoe kidney and duplicated urinary collection system.

 Genetic

 Schimmelpenning syndrome appears to be sporadic rather than inherited, in almost all cases.
-It is thought to result from genetic mosaicism, possibly an autosomal dominant mutation arising after conception and present only in a subpopulation of cells.
+It is thought to result from mosaicism for activating mutations in HRAS, KRAS, or NRAS genes.
+The mutation appears to arise after fertilization and therefore involves only a subset of cells.
 The earlier in embryological development such a mutation occurs, the more extensive the nevi are likely to be and the greater the likelihood of other organ system involvement.